DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Data Structures and Algorithms.md

 A quick emphasis is that the tree needs to be a complete tree.
 So, from the perspective of a list, that means we don't have **any gaps in the list.** All of the values in the heap will be a contiguous range of numbers.

 Also, we can get the index of parents through **integer division and dividing the index by 2**: parent for the index of 6: 6/2 = 3 and for the index of 7: 7 /2 = 3.5, but since it is integer division, it would be 3.
-So the parent index for the nodes 6 and 7 is a node at index 3.
+So the parent index for the nodes at indicies 6 and 7 is a node at index 3.

 <a name="54"></a>
 ### Algorithms